 This is a sample Computer Use Policy from SoftActivity that you can use to create your own policy for your company or organization.
 It sets rules for computer and Internet use by employees and lets you notify them about monitoring and collect their consent.
 Just copy it from below, add your company details and add your company’s specific policies.
-Let the users know what will recorded on their computers, why and how it will be handled and used.
+Let the employees and users know what will be recorded on their work computers, why and how it will be handled and used by your organization.

 Sample Computer and Internet Use Policy

-Employees have access to one or more forms of electronic media and services (computers, email, telephones, voicemail, fax machines, external electronic bulletin boards, wire services, on-line services, the Internet and the World Wide web).
+Employees have access to one or more forms of electronic media and services (computers, email, telephones, voicemail, fax machines, external electronic bulletin boards, wire services, the Internet, online messaging systems, online meetings and calls, and other services).

 The company encourages the use of these media and associated services because information technology is our business, because they make communication more efficient and effective, and because they are valuable sources of information, e.g., about vendors, customers, new products and services.
 However, electronic media and services provided by the company are company property, and their purpose is to facilitate company business.